sgotzler/Historical-TV-Guide/README.md

 To access the dataset please visit our *deposit* on KiltHub, Carnegie Mellon University's institutional repository, and feel free to check out the project's repo on GitHub at the links below.

 The GitHub repo also contains the jupyter notebooks from our preliminary analysis of working-class content in the Action & Adventure genre.

-For more information on the process and results of this preliminary analysis, please visit the [Episode 01](/Historical-TV-Guide/analysis) page.
+For more information on the process and results of this preliminary analysis, check out [Episode 01](/Historical-TV-Guide/analysis).

 ### History